apocas/restai/README.md

 ### Vision

-- **text2img**: RestAI supports local Stable Diffusion and Dall-E. It features prompt boosting, a LLM is internally used to boost the user prompt with more detail.
+- **text2img**: RESTai supports local Stable Diffusion and Dall-E. It features prompt boosting, a LLM is internally used to boost the user prompt with more detail.
-- **img2text**: RestAI supports LLaVA, BakLLaVA by default.
+- **img2text**: RESTai supports LLaVA, BakLLaVA by default.
-- **img2img**: RestAI supports InstantID.
+- **img2img**: RESTai supports InstantID.

 #### Stable Diffusion & [InstantID](https://github.com/InstantID/InstantID)